Pulsar™ Atom Precision Pellet Extruder

 Electrical Hazard

 During maintenance, exercise extreme caution to prevent electric shock.
 Ensure the product is disconnected from the power source before performing any maintenance tasks.
 Do not touch exposed wires or components.
-Prioritize safety at all times
+Prioritize safety at all times.

 # Clogged Nozzle